hybridgroup/gophercon-2023/sensor/arduino/README.md

 mosquitto_sub -h 'test.mosquitto.org' -t 'tinygo'
 ```

-When you run this command, you should be able to see the messages appear from your own machine when you press the button.
+When you run this command, you should be able to see the messages appear.
+These are being sent from your own machine to an MQTT broker provided by the Eclipse Foundation and running on a cloud server that they provide.